-To begin with, these were used in manufacturing, but of late, they have been making themselves very useful in warehouses and distribution centers.
+To begin with, these were used in manufacturing, but of late they have been making themselves very useful in warehouses and distribution centers.
 As warehouse vehicles, their job is to move materials around the facility.

 The Value of Automated Vehicles in the Warehouse

 They use machine learning and deep learning to program themselves onto their designated paths and related processes.
-These vehicles are proving to be the safest alternative to material handling by warehouse clerks (for labor intensive and repetitive tasks).
+These vehicles are proving to be the safest alternative to material handling by warehouse clerks (for labor-intensive and repetitive tasks).

-As AGV technology evolves, even the smallest of warehouses and distribution centers will be able to afford it.
+MHI View suggests - As AGV technology evolves, even the smallest of warehouses and distribution centers will be able to afford it.

-- Flexibility: Autonomous vehicles can be integrated with warehouse management systems, Automated Storage and Retrieval Systems, conveyors, etc. Also, their mobility prevents them from being a permanent obstacle.
+Flexibility: Autonomous vehicles can be integrated with warehouse management systems, Automated Storage and Retrieval Systems, conveyors, etc. Also, their mobility prevents them from being a permanent obstacle.

-- Increased Productivity and Precision: The ability to integrate with AS/RS, WMS, and sensor technology makes these vehicles accurate.
-They work at a consistent speed, thus making material handling time-efficient, consistent, and less prone to errors.
+Increased Productivity and Precision: The ability to integrate with AS/RS, WMS, and sensor technology makes these vehicles accurate.
+They work at a consistent speed, thus making material handling time efficient, consistent, and less prone to errors.

-Where are Driverless Vehicles Now?Just like in our previous warehouse technology blogs that focus on technology adoption, here too, we assess automated warehouse vehicles on three essential frameworks – the S Curve of Innovation Diffusion, the Technology Adoption Life Cycle and the Hype Cycle to find the present industry status of this technology.
+Just like in our previous warehouse technology blogs that focus on technology adoption, here too, we assess automated warehouse vehicles on three essential frameworks – the S-Curve of Innovation, the Technology Adoption Life Cycle, and the Hype Cycle to find the present industry status of this technology.

-The S Curve of Innovation Diffusion
+The S-Curve of Innovation

-The Innovation Adoption Life Cycle
+The Technology Adoption Life Cycle